 A useful trio of rooms, Main Hall, Club Room and Hope Room, the first two with ceiling mounted screens.
 The Main Hall has a stage and seating for about 200.
 The Club Room has a capacity of 80, and the Hope Room (can be noisy if the Main Hall is in use) can take about 20.
 All have kitchen facilities.
 Rooms charged by am/pm session at low cost.
-Paying Parking is available. © 01959 525181 © ovmh.secretary@otford.net brenda.margaret.bennett@googlemail.com
+Paying Parking is available although limited if all halls are in use.

+Email: ovmh.secretary@otford.net